egilsster/project-setup-part2/README.md

 The bindings property is, so to speak, to send in parameters to the component.
-I will call this component `navbarComponent` which angular translates to `<navbar-component></navbar-component>` and with the bindings object I can send objects in using properties like so: `<navbar-component branding="{ 'name': 'Angular!' }"></navbar-component>`, now the controller has this object inside the branding class variable.
+I will call this component `navbarComponent` which angular translates to `<navbar-component></navbar-component>` and with the bindings object I can send objects in using properties like so: `<navbar-component branding="'Angular!'"></navbar-component>`, now the controller has this string inside the branding class variable.
 There are different ways of binding, see here: https://docs.angularjs.org/guide/component

 This is how our index.ts looks like, its pretty similar to the home module but without routing and such: